Carrie Avery

 Executive Committee Chair, Trust-Based Philanthropy Project; Former President, Durfee Foundation | NCFP Distinguished Fellow (2025–2027)

-Carrie Avery is the former president of the Los-Angeles-based Durfee Foundation, which focuses on leadership by providing fellowships, grants to new organizations, and sabbaticals to long-time nonprofit leaders.
+Carrie Avery is a 2025 to 2027 distinguished fellow with the National Center for Family Philanthropy.
+She is the former president of the Los-Angeles-based Durfee Foundation, which focuses on leadership by providing fellowships, support to new organizations, and sabbaticals to long-time nonprofit leaders.

 Carrie received her BA from Stanford University, her JD from the University of California at Berkeley, and was a Georgetown University women’s law and public policy fellow.
-She serves on the boards and executive committees of Grantmakers for Effective Organizations, where she is governance chair, and the Berkeley Repertory Theater, where she is vice chair.
-She has also served as board chair of the National Center for Family Philanthropy and Northern California Grantmakers, where she founded and for several years chaired the Family Philanthropy Exchange.
-She has also served as co-chair at St. Paul’s Episcopal School in Oakland, California and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
+She currently chairs the Executive Committee of the Trust-Based Philanthropy Project.
+She served as board chair of the National Center for Family Philanthropy and Northern California Grantmakers, where she founded and for several years chaired the Family Philanthropy Exchange.
+Additional past board service includes Grantmakers for Effective Organizations, Berkeley Repertory Theater, and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
+She is an active volunteer at Dandelion Kitchen, which creates delicious meals for people in need from recovered produce.